jasondentler/lightning-bug/index.md

 ---
 layout: default
-title: "Lightning Bug"
+title: ""
 ---
 ### What is it?

-Lightning Bug is a collection of flashy, short-lived bits of code for common tasks.
+Lightning Bug is a collection of flashy but short-lived bits of code for common tasks.

 ### LightningBug.Data